redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

 * Written the bit length as a big endian, 64-bit integer to the end of the last 512-bit block
 * Calculated the number of 512-bit message blocks to be processed

-In addition to this, the host enviroment and the WebAssembly module need to share common knowledge of the memorty offset at which the the file has been written.
+In addition to this, the host enviroment and the WebAssembly module need to share common knowledge of the memorty offset at which the file has been written.
-As a future development (design feature), it would probably be worth removing this need for shared knowledge so that the host environment simply picks an exported value from WebAssembly module, then writes the file data to that particular location.
+As a future development, it would probably be worth removing this need for shared knowledge so that the host environment simply picks up an exported memory offset from the WebAssembly module, then writes the file data to that particular location.

 ## WebAssembly Module Assumptions

 Within the WebAssembly module, we need certain hardcoded constants to be available.
 These values are the fractional parts of the square roots of the first 16 prime numbers, and the fractional parts of the cube roots of the first 64 prime numbers.

-The values are simply hard-coded as `(data)` declarations, living at known memory offsets and whose values are quoted little-endian byte order. for example, the fractional parts of the square roots of the first 16 primes are given as:
+The values are simply hard-coded as `(data)` declarations, living at known memory offsets and whose values are supplied in little-endian byte order.
+For example, the fractional parts of the square roots of the first 16 primes are given as:

 ```wast
 (data (i32.const 0x000000)